xxu-magento/llmo-for-catalog/README.md

 Given a **product detail page URL**, the crew performs the following steps:

 1. **Scrape the webpage** to extract:
+    **Note: the POC writes a scraper tool to scrape the webpage by itself since it does not connect to LLMO Spacecat.
+But in real production/release, the scraper should be from the LLMO (Spacecat Project scrapers - if its existing scrapers do not scrape all neccessary inforamtion from a PDP, updates/addition are needed.)**
    - Visible content (title, description, images, price)
    - Embedded metadata (JSON-LD, breadcrumbs, SKU)
    - SEO signals (H1, `<title>`, meta description, canonical URL)